-On May 26, one day after , the clocks at the European Parliament will be reset to mark the beginning of the institution's eighth legislative period.
+On May 26, one day after the European elections, the clocks at the European Parliament will be reset to mark the beginning of the institution's eighth legislative period.
 The cards will be shuffled, some parliamentarians must leave, and others will take their places.
 Looking back at the seventh term: which of the parliamentarians were the most industrious, and who let others do the bulk of the work?

 Membership in the European Parliament was long considered to bring little influence or prestige, and the work load was seen as limited.
 That changed with the Treaty of Lisbon in 2009, which established expanded powers for the legislative body.
 However, the image of European Parliamentarians as lazy has proven persistent - rightly so?
 Glancing at the numbers should offer some clarity.

 The EU parliamentarians discussed, negotiated and voted over the course of 242 sessions totaling 1,985 hours and 30 minutes since the body began its work after the last European elections in 2009.
 That corresponds to 248 days of work, each totaling eight hours.
 What perhaps sounds like quite a bit at first is not so impressive after considering that those days were spread over a five-year period.
 There also wasn't a single parliamentarian who was present at every vote during the legislative period.

 It must be noted that parliamentarians' agendas consist of much more than attending formal sessions.
 However, individual parliamentarians' workloads differ heavily during the weeks when parliament is in session in Strasbourg, as the statistics atVoteWatch Europe